mylonasc/mylonasc.github.io/_posts/2019-02-09-reverseeng.md

 ---

 # The project(s)
 I came across an infra-red (IR) controlled stereo and I wanted to make it remote controlled from my PC.
-Although apparently this is totally superfluous, it is a useful project since IR is everywhere. later that I wanted to control a robot vacuum cleaner from my PC the things I learned from this project turned out to be quite useful!
+Although apparently this is totally unnecessary, it is a useful project since IR is everywhere.
+Later that I wanted to control a robot vacuum cleaner from my PC the things I learned from this project turned out to be quite useful!
 As a matter of fact I chose a cheaper robot vacuum cleaner since I knew I can easily control it with IR from my PC.
 This is a short account of where I started and where this project took me.
-Using a cheapo ESP32-CAM module which has a camera and can also run a small server I was able to run my eufy vacuum from wifi.
+Using a cheap ESP32-CAM module which has a camera and can also run a small server I was able to run my eufy vacuum from wifi.

 ## Recording and Analyzing the signal without an oscilloscope